RezaAmd/Block-Cypher/README.md

-# BlockCypher.Api
+# Block Cypher
- A .net library application to wrap the BlockCypher Api.
+ A .net library application to wrap the [BlockCypher](https://live.blockcypher.com/) Api.